The following article was written by Keegan Baur.

 Mmm, watermelon is refreshing and light and says “Summer!” like no other fruit.
 I get especially excited when this treat is served in its very own watermelon basket.
 For an “adult” twist on the typical watermelon snack, consider serving these Watermelon Mojito Popsicles.
 (Perhaps you should also bring a virgin version to keep the kids at bay—and make sure you remember which is which!)

 In July, August, and September, nothing makes me happier than s’mores.
-I make mine with vegan marshmallows from Sweet & Sara.
 The sticky, gooey, chocolate mess created by these heavenly little sandwiches always brings me back to my childhood.
 However, this year I’m considering classing it up with PETA’s Mini S’mores Pies instead.
 Or I just might make both!